-The Core Seminar Program is one of the distinctive components of the experience of the LIU Brooklyn campus.
-Students and faculty from every discipline join together in the core curriculum for a common intellectual experience of inquiry into the shared theme: the Idea of the Human.
+The Core Seminar Program is one of the distinctive components of the LIU Brooklyn campus curriculum.
+Students and faculty from every discipline join together for a common intellectual experience of inquiry into the shared theme: the Idea of the Human.
 Each seminar integrates readings from multiple disciplines with structured field explorations in New York City and unscripted conversations with other seminar groups.
 Additionally, students undertake multiple forms of writing, including the guided construction of a researched essay exploring some component of the seminar theme.
-The program aims to equip students with the academic skills and lenses for inquiry necessary for advanced work in the major and a flourishing life in an ever-changing world.
-This seminar is required for graduation, and is one of three required writing intensive courses
+The program aims to equip students with academic skills and lenses for inquiry necessary to undertake advanced work in the major and lead a flourishing life in an ever-changing world.
+This seminar is required for graduation, and is one of three required writing intensive courses.

 Core Seminar 50

 COS 50 is a three-credit interdisciplinary course providing a common intellectual experience for undergraduate students of all disciplines.
 Meant for upper freshmen or lower sophomores, it is a unique part of LIU Brooklyn's core curriculum.
 This is a seminar - never more than 22 students in a section - which emphasizes writing, class discussion, small group work and oral presentations.
 Clusters of 2-4 sections will meet together at least three times a term and, in teams, will explore sites off campus, familiarize themselves with the campus library, and acquire research techniques important both for this class and for their major.

 Readings from many disciplines will shed light on the theme around which the course is organized.
 Currently, that theme is the Idea of the Human.
 All sections will include central readings representing scientific inquiry, social commentary, and literary/creative expression.

 COS 50 The Idea of the Human (3 Credits)